dtbyun/crypto-investments-unsupervised-learning/README.md

 # Crypto Investments using Unsupervised Learning

-Create a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods.
-Then plot results to visually show the performance

-Applying unsupervised machine learning with tools to automate decisions, interpret data, and forecast results.
+This notebook uses unsupervised machine learning to cluster cryptocurrencies based on their performance in different time periods.
+The clustering helps in assembling investment portfolios that are based on cryptocurrency profits.
+Additionally, the notebook uses tools to automate decisions, interpret data, and forecast results.

-Using the unsupervised learning to the assembly of investment portfolios based on cryptocurrency profits.

 ---